-Beginning with the 2019-2020 school year, Riverside Local Schools will implement and manage its own inclusive preschool program.
-The program will serve both typically developing preschool children as well as preschool children with disabilities.
+Riverside Local Schools manages its own inclusive preschool program.
+The program serves both typically developing preschool children as well as preschool children with disabilities.
+Registration for the 2020-2021 school year is now open but spaces are extremely limited.
+Contact District Registrar Crystal DiFranco at 440.358.8204 for information on availability.

-Beginning with the 2019-2020 school year, Riverside Local Schools will implement and manage its own inclusive preschool program.
-The program will serve both typically developing preschool children as well as preschool children with disabilities.
-Registration begins on February 4.
+Riverside Local Schools manages its own inclusive preschool program.
+The program serves both typically developing preschool children as well as preschool children with disabilities.

 The cost of tuition is $100 per month – per student.
 First month of tuition, as a deposit, is required upon registration.

 A website dedicated to the Riverside Preschool Program can be found HERE.

 The preschool program is licensed by the Ohio Department of Education and follows a state approved curriculum that is aligned to the Ohio Early Childhood Content Standards.
 The goal is to prepare all children for Kindergarten by implementing all five developmental domains; fine/gross motor, communicative, adaptive, cognitive, and social/emotional.
 In addition to the five developmental domains, children will learn how to compromise, be respectful to others, and problem solve - preschool provides a place where your child can gain a sense of self, explore, play with peers and build confidence.
 The preschool teachers are licensed by the Ohio Department of Education.